Compression, Generalization and Learning: Proofs

 where $\mathfrak{m}^+_{k,N}$ is a (positive) measure on $[0,1]$ defined as follows (for future use we introduce a definition that holds for a generic integer $m$, and not just for $m=N$): for all $m = 0,1,\ldots$ and $k=0,\ldots,m$, let

-with $B$ any Borel set in $[0,1]$. \\ \\ Next we derive two relations (i) and (ii) that are satisfied by measures $\mathfrak{m}^+_{k,m}$ for all compression schemes that satisfy the \emph{preference} property; relations (i) and (ii) will be in use when evaluating $\Pr \{ \bphi_N > \eps_\bk \}$. \begin{itemize} \item[\textbf{(i)}] For $m=0,1,\ldots$, it holds that
+with $B$ any Borel set in $[0,1]$. \\ \\ Next we derive two relations (i) and (ii) that are satisfied by measures $\mathfrak{m}^+_{k,m}$ for all compression schemes that satisfy the \emph{preference} property; relations (i) and (ii) will be in use when evaluating $\Pr \{ \bphi_N > \eps_\bk \}$. \begin{itemize} \item[\textbf{(i)}] For $m=0,1,\ldots$, it holds that (we use $\alpha$ as variable of integration)

 \item[\textbf{(ii)}] For $m=0,1,\ldots$ and $k=0,\ldots,m$, it holds that

 for any Borel set $B \subseteq [0,1]$. \end{itemize} For any given $B$, the left-hand side of \eqref{condition(ii)} returns a numerical value and, when $B$ ranges over the Borel sets in $[0,1]$, the left-hand side of \eqref{condition(ii)} defines a signed measure.
 Condition \eqref{condition(ii)} means that this measure is in fact negative.
 In the following, this measure will be denoted as $\mathfrak{m}^+_{k,m+1} - (1-\alpha) \mathfrak{m}^+_{k,m}$,\footnote{Note that $(1-\alpha) \mathfrak{m}^+_{k,m}$ cannot be interpreted as a product since $(1-\alpha)$ is not a number because it depends on $\alpha$; hence, ``$\mathfrak{m}^+_{k,m+1} - (1-\alpha) \mathfrak{m}^+_{k,m}$'' has to be interpreted just as a symbol that indicates the measure defined via the left-hand side of equation \eqref{condition(ii)}.} and condition (ii) can also be written as where $\mathcal{M}^-$ is the cone of negative finite measures on $[0,1]$.